ankane/pdscan/README.md

 pdscan --show-all
 ```

-Change sample size
+Change the sample size

 ```sh
 pdscan --sample-size 50000
 ```

-Specify number of processes to use (defaults to 1)
+Specify the number of processes to use (defaults to 1)

 ```sh
 pdscan --processes 4
 ```

-Only run certain rules
+Scan for only certain types of data

 ```sh
 pdscan --only email,phone,location
 ```

-Run all except certain rules
+Scan for all except certain types of data

 ```sh
 pdscan --except ip,mac